TeamDev-IP/JxBrowser-Gallery/desktop-web-app/README.md

 ## Packaging

-To build application installer, use the following commands:
+To build application installer for production, use the following commands:

 - macOS (DMG)